Calls for proposals

 SKINCEPTION

 Our “SKINCEPTION” project pioneers the next generation of human skin organoids, redefining how we model and understand human skin biology.
-Derived from hiPSCs, such self-organizing in vitro-derived skins authentically recreate the layers, cell diversity, and appendages of real human skin.
+Derived from hiPSCs, these self-organizing in vitro-derived skin organoids authentically recreate the layers, cell diversity, and appendages of real human skin.
 What truly sets our project apart is the integration of immune cells (macrophages (MØ), dendritic cells (DC), Langerhans cells (LC), and T lymphocytes), creating an immune-competent skin organoid capable of mimicking natural skin–immune interactions.
-Coupled with cutting-edge single-cell and spatial multi-omics, this system would become a living physiological system to study viral infections, inflammation, and regeneration directly in a human context.
-The outcome of SKINCEPTION will revolutionize our ability to decode host-virus interactions, uncover new immune pathways while also potentially fueling personalized therapies for skin-related viral diseases.
+Coupled with cutting-edge single-cell and spatial multi-omics, this system will become a living physiological system for studying viral infections, inflammation, and regeneration directly in a human context.
+The outcome of SKINCEPTION will revolutionize our ability to decode host-virus interactions, uncover new immune pathways, and potentially drive personalized therapies for skin-related viral diseases.

 Crosstalk between murine colorectal cancer cells and sensory neurons in an in vitro 3D co-culture model using tumoroids

-It is essential to gain a better understanding of the interactions between the different components of the tumor microenvironment (TME) in order to explore new therapeutic applications and improve the management of patients with colorectal cancer (CRC).
-We are interested in studying the role of sensory neurons and their neuromediators, such as CGRP (calcitonin gene-related peptide), in CRC tumorigenesis and immune response.
-The aim of the Master 2 student project will be to study the crosstalk between murine colorectal cancer cells and sensory neurons in an in vitro 3D co-culture model using tumoroids.
-The student will work on finding the best culture conditions for optimum viability and interaction (Objective 1).
-The student will measure tumoroid size and neurite number and length to be able to determine whether cancer cells and sensory neurons could impact their respective growth (Objective 2).
+It is essential to gain a better understanding of the interactions between the various components of the tumor microenvironment (TME) in order to explore new therapeutic applications and improve the management of patients with colorectal cancer (CRC).
+We are interested in studying the role of sensory neurons and their neurotransmitters, such as CGRP (Calcitonin Gene-Related Peptide), in CRC tumorigenesis and the immune response.
+The aim of this Master’s 2 student project will be to study the crosstalk between murine colorectal cancer cells and sensory neurons in an in vitro 3D co-culture model using tumoroids.
+The student will work on identifying the optimal culture conditions for maximum viability and interaction (Objective 1).
+The student will measure tumoroid size and the number and length of neurites to determine whether cancer cells and sensory neurons influence each other’s growth (Objective 2).

 Reprogramming senescence in osteoarthritic cartilage organoids using mRNA-based therapy

-Osteoarthritis is a chronic disease affecting millions of people, characterized by the progressive degradation of joint cartilage.
+Osteoarthritis is a chronic condition affecting millions of people, characterized by the progressive breakdown of joint cartilage.
 One of the major causes of this degeneration is the accumulation of senescent cells, which secrete pro-inflammatory factors and impair tissue regeneration.
-Current therapies are mainly symptomatic and do not target the underlying cellular mechanisms.
-This project explores an innovative approach to regenerative senotherapy, based on the transient delivery of mRNA encoding an anti-senescent factor, in order to restore the functions of senescent chondrocytes.
+Current therapies are primarily symptomatic and do not target the underlying cellular mechanisms.
+This project explores an innovative approach to regenerative senotherapy, based on the transient delivery of mRNA encoding an anti-senescence factor, to restore the functions of senescent chondrocytes.

-Liver transplantation remains the only effective treatment for advanced liver disease, but the shortage of donors and the clinical condition of patients limit access to it.
-Hepatocyte transplantation is a less invasive alternative, provided that their survival, function, and implantation can be improved.
+Liver transplantation remains the only effective treatment for advanced liver disease, but the shortage of donors and the clinical condition of patients limit access to it; hepatocyte transplantation offers a less invasive alternative, provided that their survival, function, and engraftment can be improved.
 The ECTOLIV program aims to develop a device based on vascularized human hepatocyte spheroids capable of surviving in an ectopic site and supporting liver function in a murine model of cirrhosis.
-The aim of the Master's 2 internship will focus on the bioengineering of 3D hepatic spheroids to improve their resistance toischemia and optimize their in vitro pre-vascularization in various hydrogels.
+The goal of the Master’s 2 internship will focus on the bioengineering of 3D hepatic spheroids to improve their resistance toischemia and optimize their in vitro pre-vascularization in various hydrogels.

-Optimization and use of human midbrain organoids to elucidate the molecular mechanisms of alpha-synuclein aggregation induced by the influenza virus.
+Optimization and use of human mesencephalic organoids to elucidate the molecular mechanisms underlying influenza virus-induced alpha-synuclein aggregation.

-Epidemiological studies have established an association between Parkinson's disease (PD) and influenza A virus (IAV) infection.
-To establish a causal link, it is necessary to understand the mechanisms by which this virus could cause the disease.
+Epidemiological studies have established an association between Parkinson’s disease (PD) and influenza A virus (IAV) infection.
+To establish a causal link, it is necessary to understand the mechanisms by which this virus might cause the disease.
 Our preliminary results suggest that IAV induces the aggregation of the alpha-synuclein (aSyn) protein, a process crucial in the pathogenesis of PD.
-Since the neurons that degenerate in PD are dopaminergic neurons in the substantia nigra, our goal is to implement and optimize the culture of human mesencephalic organoids to best model PD and study the mechanisms by which IAV could induce aSyn aggregation.
+Since the neurons that degenerate in PD are the dopaminergic neurons of the substantia nigra, our goal is to establish and optimize the culture of human mesencephalic organoids to best model PD and investigate the mechanisms by which IAV might induce aSyn aggregation.

 Characterization of lymphoid organoids derived from tonsils for the study of vaccine responses

-Lymphoid organoids (LO) are therefore a relevant model for studying immune cell interactions and testing new therapeutic strategies.
-This project focuses on the phenotypic and functional characterization of LO derived from tonsils activated by different immunogens, using multiparametric flow cytometry and confocal imaging.
-These LO can be used to study fundamental questions in immunology and to evaluate the effectiveness of vaccine approaches and innovative therapies.
+Lymphoid organoids (LO) thus represent a relevant model for studying immune cell interactions and testing new therapeutic strategies.
+This project focuses on the phenotypic and functional characterization of LO derived from tonsils and activated by various immunogens, using multiparametric flow cytometry and confocal imaging.
+These LO can be used to investigate fundamental questions in immunology as well as to evaluate the efficacy of vaccine approaches and innovative therapies.

 BCM: BioCampus Montpellier